hibeekaey/open-source-project-generator/CONTRIBUTING.md

 A: Create the template files in the appropriate `templates/` subdirectory, following existing patterns.
 Include proper variable substitution and test the template generation.

 **Q: How do I test template changes?**
-A: Use `make test` to run unit tests, then test template generation manually with `./bin/generator generate --dry-run`.
+A: Use `make test` to run unit tests, validate templates with `go run scripts/validate-templates/main.go --check-imports`, then test template generation manually with `./bin/generator generate --dry-run`.

 **Q: What should I work on as a first contribution?**
 A: Look for issues labeled `good first issue` or `help wanted`.
 Template improvements are often good starting points.